-- To make clear to children, staff, parents and guardians that bullying is unacceptable. - To encourage openness in which children, staff and parents act immediately if there is any suspicion of bullying. - To provide a clear framework for dealing with incidents of bullying. - To educate children in resisting bullying. - To support those being bullied and a framework within which those bullying others may recognise and reform their behaviour. - To instill in all members of the school community a sense of caring and kindness for one another in accordance with the school's ethos. - To ensure that as a result of staff being respectful towards children at all times, children will internalise and model these human encounters and thus treat each other respectfully. - To ensure that the adults in the children's world do not endeavor to diminish children so thatthey lose respect amongst their peer group but rather enhance them, so as to continue to develop their self-esteem. - To promote a transparency in human relationships so that children, by default, are held to account for the feelings they may evoke in others. - Pupils who report bullying incidents involving their peers will be reassured that they have taken the correct action and that no repercussions will result.
+- To make clear to children, staff, parents and guardians that bullying is unacceptable. - To equip our learners with the necessary tools to communicate and report acts of bullying. - To encourage openness in which children, staff and parents act immediately if there is any suspicion of bullying. - To provide a clear framework for dealing with incidents of bullying. - To educate children in resisting bullying. - To support those being bullied and a framework within which those bullying others may recognise and reform their behaviour. - To instill in all members of the school community a sense of caring and kindness for one another in accordance with the school's ethos. - To ensure that as a result of staff being respectful towards children at all times, children will internalise and model these human encounters and thus treat each other respectfully. - To ensure that the adults in the children's world do not endeavor to diminish children so thatthey lose respect amongst their peer group but rather enhance them, so as to continue to develop their self-esteem. - To promote a transparency in human relationships so that children, by default, are held to account for the feelings they may evoke in others. - Pupils who report bullying incidents involving their peers will be reassured that they have taken the correct action and that no repercussions will result.